cmhume/eCommerce_Business_Trends/Presentation_Prep/presentation_roles.md

 ## Elaine:
 *   Selected topic
 *   Reason the topic is selected
+*   Technologies, languages, tools, and algorithms used throughout the project

+## Manupriya:
 *   Description of the source of data

-## Manupriya:
 *   Questions the team hopes to answer with the data
-*   Technologies, languages, tools, and algorithms used throughout the project
 *   Description of the data exploration phase of the project

 ## Luz:
 *   Description of the analysis phase of the project
 *   Results of the analysis
+*   Dashboard interactivity

 ## Corinne: